gshipley/enterprise_training/AdminTraining.md

 	http://localhost:8161

 **Note:** Given the current configuration, ActiveMQ is only available on the localhost.
-If you want to be able to connect to it via http remotely, you will need to either enable a SSH port forwarding tunnel or you will need to add a rule to your firewall configuration:
+If you want to be able to connect to it via HTTP remotely, you will need to either enable a SSH port forwarding tunnel or you will need to add a rule to your firewall configuration:

 	# lokkit --port=8161:tcp
 	# ssh -f -N -L 8161:broker.example.com:8161 root@10.10.10.10